bluntspoon/bluntspoon.github.io/about.md

 My Tech Stack includes Typescript/Javascript, LESS/CSS, C# and SQL.

 # Wish to contact me?
-Drop me a message on social media or email below
+Drop me a message on social media or email below.